 It was absolutely wonderful to witness so much pure joy and pride at challenging themselves and succeeding!
 One comment from the second day stuck with me:

 “My favorite part of the day was making new friends and realizing that I know and can achieve so much more than I thought I could."

 It doesn’t get much better than that 💙

 Thank you to everyone involved for an amazing experience.
 I’m so proud and so honored that I got to be a part of it.
 See you next year!

-You can find more pictures from TENK Tech Camp 2018 here.
+You can find more pictures in the TENK Tech Camp 2018 photo album.